rayfrankenstein/AITOW/README.md

 ---
 “YES .
 Agile is developper slavery to infantile clients who cannot decide or verbalize what they want.
 It also rewards bad programmers because although their work quality is poor they seem to be working more as they constantly have to fix their own mess.
 On the other hand if you write quality code that does not need many fixes you are perceived as lazy.”--Panait Ciprian, [https://www.quora.com/Does-Agile-Kill-Innovation](https://www.quora.com/Does-Agile-Kill-Innovation)

 ---
-“Agile Manifesto and the four values

-• Individuals and interactions over processes and tools

-Resulted in endless interruptions while nobody bothers to write their thoughts down

-• Software products over comprehensive documents

-Results in ball of mud products with no documentation on what the hell the creators were thinking, and what it should be about.
-I wants those comprehensive documents back!
-Please.

-• Customer collaboration over contract negotiation

-Śo we accept collaboration in customers changing their minds every two weeks, and do not force them to make up their minds.

-• Response to changes over observing plans

-So we refuse to write anything down in a plan and just ‘do agile ‘ because it is ‘hip'…..”--Jacky Jackson, [https://www.quora.com/Why-do-so-many-programmers-hate-Agile-development](https://www.quora.com/Why-do-so-many-programmers-hate-Agile-development)

----
-“This agile witch hunt has to end, but it never will unless we start politely asking for the things we want.

-i know for a fact that 90% of engineers dislike agile but many don't even imagine there can be an alternative, and most who do are terrified to say anything.
-Just look at the other answers to this question, most are from the very non engineers that have imposed this nonsense in the first place.”--Anonymous, [https://www.quora.com/Have-developers-finally-started-to-%E2%80%9Csay-no%E2%80%9D-to-agile-development](https://www.quora.com/Have-developers-finally-started-to-%E2%80%9Csay-no%E2%80%9D-to-agile-development)

----
-“Frankly….
-I do not dare to, still.
-I have been working with Agile for a few years now, and countless times I wanted to shout it out of my lungs: ‘'write it down’'.
-But…that is not lean, scrum and agile.
-I wanted to beg for a few hours of silence to work in…but pair programming is the new and modern way to work.
-At the moment you dare to criticize agile, it is you who are a bad programmer not being good enough for agile.
-I totally loath agile!!
-At least I can write it down here.”--Jacky Jackson, [https://www.quora.com/Have-developers-finally-started-to-%E2%80%9Csay-no%E2%80%9D-to-agile-development](https://www.quora.com/Have-developers-finally-started-to-%E2%80%9Csay-no%E2%80%9D-to-agile-development)

----
-“I am not a fan of agile.
-I think it leads too easy to bad software.
-I have seen good programmers turn into wild story point hunters and leaving a ravage behind.
-Because it chops up tasks, it causes that an overview of a task is missing.
-The push to choose for concrete implementations over abstractions make changes more and more difficult to be made.
-Together with the low amount of documentation and design, the amount of bad code or "technical debt" will pile up.”--Edgar Klerks, [https://www.quora.com/Is-Agile-hindering-creativity-and-innovation](https://www.quora.com/Is-Agile-hindering-creativity-and-innovation)

----
 “You cannot use Agile process to produce portrait of Mona Lisa or statue of David.
 If your goal is to produce original creative work, and something beautiful, Agile is not the answer.

 As a contractor I have worked at many companies, each with its own methodology of getting development work done.
 And I haven’t seen Agile to be much effective methodology...As I have seen, Agile methodology hinders a developer’s real creativity and makes him/her a machine to fit in the bureaucratic process where on paper people are made to look like doing some work while actually that might not be the case.
 In some companies this is important from the Project Management perspective, since PMs are not software engineers and they are thought to deal any type of work in the same terms as laying bricks by a labourer.
 Software engineering is a creative process, its not like process of laying bricks, which doesn’t need any creativity on the part of the labourer.”--Zeeshan A. Zakaria, [https://www.quora.com/Is-Agile-really-successful](https://www.quora.com/Is-Agile-really-successful)

----
-“Agile means micro-work

-Firstly, Agile likes breaking down work into very small pieces, and making those pieces very visible.
-Remember, we want to “inspect and adapt” and “make work visible”.
-This means that if there is a micro-manager hovering around the team, it is very easy for them to see what work is going on and try and control it.
-If there is a micro-manager floating around, then Agile can actually be worse than Waterfall for this, because in Waterfall, the work is big and chunky and pretty invisible.
-You just throw specs over the wall to the developers and wait six months and then open up the box and see what you got for your money.
-Which is of course stupid and terrible, but it makes life very difficult for micro-managers.”--Leon Tranter, [https://www.quora.com/Does-Agile-methodology-promote-micromanagement](https://www.quora.com/Does-Agile-methodology-promote-micromanagement), (note, Leon’s an Agile guy, but this is a brilliant explanation)

----
-“We moved to Agile/Scrum and it has worked well.
-I recently fired an employee who was a slow tester and now others claim that Agile/Scrum is intrusive and refuse to share information on their progress.
-What should I do?”--Anonymous Question, [https://www.quora.com/We-moved-to-Agile-Scrum-and-it-has-worked-well-I-recently-fired-an-employee-who-was-a-slow-tester-and-now-others-claim-that-Agile-Scrum-is-intrusive-and-refuse-to-share-information-on-their-progress-What-should-I-do](https://www.quora.com/We-moved-to-Agile-Scrum-and-it-has-worked-well-I-recently-fired-an-employee-who-was-a-slow-tester-and-now-others-claim-that-Agile-Scrum-is-intrusive-and-refuse-to-share-information-on-their-progress-What-should-I-do)

 ---
 “[Why are employees against moving to scrum and agile]?